nmahabir/memory-game/README.md

 App has been developed with React.

-To run this app - "npm install"
+To run this app - "yarn install"

-Then "npm start"
+Then "yarn start"